 Now accepting applications for 2021 Pollinator Ambassador Youth!
 Seeking connections with host organizations who work with youth ages 15 to 19.
 We are offering a stipend through host organizations for youth to attend weekly sessions to develop pollinator outreach projects.
 Weekly on-line sessions will be guided by UMN Bee Lab staff and other pollinator and outreach experts.
 Apply here: https://forms.gle/BBJZf518pSGLfmN97

-A collaboration between Bee Squad, Urban Ventures, the University of Minnesota Bell Museum of Natural History, Pollinate Minnesota, and the Mississippi River Green Team, the Pollinator Ambassadors program began in 2016 with funding from the UMN Healthy Foods, Healthy Lives Institute.
+A collaboration between Bee Squad, Urban Ventures, Urban Roots, Monarch Joint Venture, the University of Minnesota Bell Museum of Natural History, Pollinate Minnesota, and the Mississippi River Green Team, the Pollinator Ambassadors program began in 2016 with funding from the UMN Healthy Foods, Healthy Lives Institute.
 The goal of the Pollinator Ambassadors program is to provide hands-on training to youth about pollinators in order for them to provide outreach to the public.
 In 2016, the program trained 6 youth from Cristo Rey Jesuit High School.
 These participants learned about honey bees, participated in bumble bee surveys, and learned about pollination in food systems.
-Two of the participants were hired by the Bee Squad in 2017 to perform outreach.
-In 2017, Bee Squad received funding from Target Corporate to continue Pollinator Ambassador programming and we expanded the number of youth participants to 20 by connecting with the Mississippi River Green Team.
+Two of the participants were hired by the Bee Squad in 2017 to help with outreach.
+In 2017, the Bee Squad received funding from Target Corporate to continue Pollinator Ambassador programming and we expanded the number of youth participants to 20 by connecting with the Mississippi River Green Team.
 These youth participants were trained in beneficial insects, pollinators, bumble bee surveys, and were able to connect to a Bee Arts project where they experienced the intersection of art and bee pollinators.

 Please visit Youth at the U to learn about safe environments for youth at the University of Minnesota.